Go-astronomy logo

 (CAP-rih-CORN-us)

-The Southern constellation of Capricornus, the Goat, is best viewed in Fall during the month of September.
+Capricornus is the 40th largest constellation.
 It's brightest star is Deneb Algedi at magnitude 2.85.
 The boundary of the Capricornus constellation contains 8 stars that host known exoplanets.

 1. Pronunciation: